 School officials have a direct responsibility for student behavior as well as school safety and security.
-That responsibility allows school officials the latitude to question students in an effort to maintain order.
-School boards are encouraged to set policy and guidelines on when and how a school official may interrogate a student.
-Those guidelines should include when parents should be contacted and at what point law enforcement should be informed.
-Law enforcement officers should not be involved in the questioning students as a part of routine school operations when no evidence suggests a crime has been committed.
+That responsibility allows school officials the latitude to question students in an effort to maintain safe schools.
+School boards are encouraged to set policy and guidelines on when and how a school official may question a student.
+Those guidelines should include when parents should be contacted and under what circumstances law enforcement should be informed.
+Law enforcement officers should not be involved in questioning students as a part of routine school operations when no evidence suggests a crime has been committed.

+Drug Testing

+The VDOE drug-testing guidelines (§ 22.1-279.6) state that school boards may require any student who has been found in possession of, or under the influence of, drugs or alcohol on a school bus, on school property, or at a school-sponsored activity to undergo evaluation for drug or alcohol abuse, or both, and, if recommended by the evaluator and with the consent of the student's parent, to participate in a treatment program.
+Students, parents, and other school community members should discuss any issues of drug testing policy to set clear purpose and guidelines should testing be used.

+School Policing

+In order to meet the developmental needs of young people, schools shall be safe and supportive places to learn where teachers and students have training and support to prevent and resolve conflicts in positive ways.
+In order to guarantee students’ rights to education and dignity, schools must avoid any disciplinary policies or practices that criminalize young people.
+The role of law enforcement in schools should be limited to matters that involve serious criminal law matters and/or a “real and immediate” threat of safety to students, teachers, or other member of the school community.
+School Resource Officers (SROs) and other law enforcement officers in schools should not be responsible for school discipline issues.

 Questioning by school officials and law enforcement

 Questioning students in the presence of a law enforcement officer greatly enhances the need to ensure that the student has all of the protections afforded them under the law.
 School administrators should consider the following questions: